GautamAtGitHub/WebAPICore_CN/README.md

 ```

-Add this newly created CsvFormatter instance to the list of available formatters.
-And match the formatter with media type.
+Add this newly created CsvFormatter instance to the list of available formatters in Startup.cs file.
+And match the formatter with media type 'text/csv'.

 ```cs
   options.FormatterMappings.SetMediaTypeMappingForFormat(